 In case you are wondering, these are tuna buns in the shape of fish!
-Surely they look like puffers than a regular fish because they lost their tails during proofing :(
+Sure, they look like puffers than a regular fish.
+How would I have known that they would all lose their tails during the proofing process?!

 Last week, while I was browsing in my favourite section in Kinnokuniya Orchard, I came across a woman who had an array of cookbooks laid out on a table before her.
 In doing so she managed to cover most of the New Arrivals that were occupying the table in the first place.
 Oblivious to incredulous stares from shoppers around her, she fervently copied recipe after recipe from the cookbooks onto a writing pad.
 And as if that wasn't despicable enough, she started to dictate (quite loudly, if I may add) to a friend using her mobile phone!